bitfolk/enoch/README.md

 `enoch` is an IRC bot that:

-TODO:

-* Accepts submissions of quotations
 * Allows random quotations to be called up
 * Allows searching the quote database via id or regular expression
-* Allows rating of quotes from 1 to 10
-* Displays a random quotation every so often
 * Tries to display a quotation containing the nickname of the person who just joined the channel
+* Accepts submissions of quotations (TODO)
+* Allows rating of quotes from 1 to 10 (TODO)
+* Displays a random quotation every so often (TODO)

+## Commands

+Commands are prefixed with "!" when issued publicly in a channel.
+The "!" is optional when issued in private message.

+*   `quote`

+    Display a random quote from the current channel.

+*   `quote #foo`

+    Display a random quote from channel #foo.

+*   `quote 12345`

+    Display the quote with the ID 12345.

+*   `quote foo.*bar`

+    Display a random quote that matches the POSIX regular expression `foo.*bar`.

+*   `aq`

+    Display a random quote from all channels.

+*   `addquote lorem ipsum`

+    Add a quote with the text `lorem ipsum` to the database of the current channel's quotes.

+*   `delquote 12345`

+    Delete the quote with ID 12345.

+*   `ratequote 12345 8`

+    Rate the quote with ID 12345 at 8.

+*   `stat`

+    Report:

+    * The number of quotes present.
+    * The number of unrated quotes.
+    * The number of quotes added by your nickname.
+    * The average rating of quotes addedby you.
+    * Your personal quote score.

+*  `stat foo`

+    As above, but report stats for nickname `foo`.

 ## Software Dependencies